LSI-IIIT/spatial-database-benchmark/postgis/intersect/README.md

 ###Part 2 Creating the query

 1. The intersection query is stored in `intersect_out_ver2.txt`
-2. `script.py` stitches the files them all the intermediate text files together and create a sql file `intersect.sql` which is to be executed in the postgres console.
+2. `script.py` stitches all the intermediate text files together and create a sql file `intersect.sql` which is to be executed in the postgres console.

 ###Part 3 Running the query:

 1. Now that we have `intersect.sql` file containing all the queries, we will execute the file on the console.
 2. Login to the `psql` command line.
-2. Turn On the timing flag by `\timing` command in `psql` command line .
+3. Turn On the timing flag by `\timing` command in `psql` command line .
-3. And run the `intersect.sql` by command `\i intersect.sql` in the `psql` console.
+4. And run the `intersect.sql` by command `\i intersect.sql` in the `psql` console.

 ***